Welcome to the Lunenburg Regional Fire & Emergency Services Web Site

 We are the 28 fire departments in the Municipality of Lunenburg, and the towns of Bridgewater, Lunenburg and Mahone Bay.

-The next monthly meeting of LRFES is at Midville Fire
+The next monthly meeting (AGM) of LRFES is at the New Germany

-At our next meeting you are encouraged to offer your department as a meeting location for one of the following To Be Announced (TBA) meeting locations from August 2018 onwards.
+At our next meeting you are encouraged to offer your department as a meeting location for one of the following To Be Announced (TBA) meeting locations starting in August 2018.
 Thank you in advance.